Bomb squad responds to suspicious car at Puyallup hospital

-Police responded to Good Samaritan Hospital in Puyallup Sunday morning and evacuated parts of the hospital.
+Police responded to Good Samaritan Hospital in Puyallup Sunday morning after a man came into the ER early Sunday with an injury likely caused by an explosion.

-Parts of a Puyallup hospital were evacuated Sunday morning as law enforcement responded to investigate a vehicle in the parking lot.
+Parts of a Puyallup hospital were evacuated Sunday morning as law enforcement responded to investigate a possible explosive device in a vehicle near the main entrance.

-The main entrance of MultiCare Good Samaritan Hospital was closed, Puyallup Police tweeted, as was the top floor of the parking garage.
-Parts of the main floor of the hospital were evacuated.
+Bomb technicians and hazardous materials experts from several agencies, including the Bureau of Alcohol, Tobacco, Firearms and Explosives, responded to the MultiCare Good Samaritan Hospital after a man with a severe hand injury came into the Emergency Room early Sunday morning.

-However, the hospital said it was still accessible through the emergency room, which remained open.
+The injury appeared to have been caused by a blast, and the unidentified 18-year-old man has a “history with explosive devices,” said Puyallup Police Capt.
+Scott Engle.
+That man’s injuries were severe enough that he was transferred to Harborview Medical Medical Center, Engle said.

 Most Read Stories